php-llm/llm-chain/README.md

 --------------

 See [examples](examples) to run example implementations using this library.
-Depending on the example you need to export different environment variables for API keys or deployment configurations:
+Depending on the example you need to export different environment variables for API keys or deployment configurations or create a `.env.local` based on `.env` file.

+To run all examples, just use `make run-all-examples`.

 ### Chat Examples